Taylor County Courthouse (Wisconsin): 1914 Courthouse

 The 1876 courthouse was built in the boom of the county's railroad-logging era.
 By 1912, when the county began seriously thinking about replacing the old courthouse, most of the best timber had been cut off.
 The stated reasons for replacing the courthouse revolved around its vault, which was supposed to protect important records.
 People were aware that when the United States General Land Office in Eau Claire burned, documents in its supposedly safe vault were destroyed - documents which could not be replaced.
 Twenty years later, one of the members of the building committee wrote:

 The [other] reason, not publicly discussed but fully considered by some progressive members of the board, was that the courthouse should be built now because the original wealth of Taylor County timber was fast disappearing, thus leaving the financing and payment of the new courthouse to the farmers and the endless slashings....
 If the building had been postponed or had the plan for financing the building by long term bond issue been approved, as it was suggested by some lumbering interests, the farmers and bona fide citizens would have had to pay the bill."

+Much of the original trim remains intact.
+Inside the ground floor.

 The new courthouse was designed by Baldwin Mehner, a son of Dorchester, who had designed the Calumet County Courthouse shortly before.
 Hutter Construction won the building contract with a $57,203 bid and began building in 1913.
 The dedication ceremony was September 9, 1914, with fireworks, a $150 prize for best decorated automobile, a $30 prize for best driving horses, and $15 for a tug-of-war contest between the different townships.

 The final building (today's building, pictured above) is three stories, with the first floor clad in limestone and upper two in red brick.
 The dome on top is octagonal and metal-clad, with clocks on four sides.
 Initially the first floor and second floors were occupied by county offices and the third floor housed the circuit court.
 In the 1950s the building's electrical system was upgraded.
 In 2007, windows were replaced and the exterior brick was cleaned and repointed.
 The county celebrated the 100-year anniversary of the building on September 6, 2014.

+Door to the Register of Deeds' vault.
+The courthouse ended up with a 2-story deed vault with walls of 8-inch steel plus concrete - designed to be fireproof and storm-proof.
+Inside the vault, many of the records are bound in old deed books going back to the 1870s, on roller-shelving.
+The oldest are hand-written.